These smoked bacon wrapped onion rings are the perfect topping for your burger or a side dish for a steak.

 These onion rings are also baked in the oven and can even be frozen for your next burger, for when you need dinner in a hurry, but still want all the flavour too.

-Either way, you will have some very happy men and boys in your life.
+Either way, you will have some very happy people in your life.

 - Great for topping burgers for less mess